 Consider a recent change in rescue techniques—“Emphasizing the use of landing net stretchers over orthopedic boards.”
 Does it sound trivial?
 Not at all!
 Implementing this simple change in recommended practice is likely to prevent permanent limb paralysis in many cases of severe spinal injury.

-It was because of these nuances that I decided to design a UI for a future application that I called Emerga.
-In principle, it is to help all paramedics in mastering the current treatment algorithms.
-An additional function of the application is to implement a compendium of knowledge about permitted drugs, dosage and possible side effects.
+It was these nuances that motivated me to design the user interface (UI) for a forthcoming application I’ve named “Emerga.”
+The primary objective of this app is to assist paramedics in mastering current treatment algorithms.
+Additionally, it serves as a compendium of knowledge about approved drugs, their dosages, and potential side effects.

-Why do I think the User Interface plays a critical role here?
-Above all: seconds really does matter during rescue operations.
-At a critical moment, a stressed rescuer reaching for help from Emerga, will not wonder which icon will allow the interpretation of the ECG scan and which will allow him to see the classification of hypovolemic shock.
+Why do I believe that the user interface plays a critical role here?
+Above all, it’s because seconds truly matter in rescue operations.
+In a critical moment, a stressed rescuer reaching for help from “Emerga” should not have to ponder which icon enables ECG scan interpretation or classifies hypovolemic shock.

-This is why Emerga’s UI is as transparent as possible. ■
+This is why Emerga’s user interface is designed to be as intuitive and transparent as possible. ■